naghamnessim/reparcellation.ho/README.md

    Download **ds000224 (version 00002)** from OpenNeuro:
    [https://openneuro.org/datasets/ds000224/versions/00002](https://openneuro.org/datasets/ds000224/versions/00002)

-   Place it inside your project directory: reparcellation.ho/
+   Place it inside your project directory.
-├── ds000224-download/
-└── code/

 2. **Run the Pipeline as illustrated in the video demo**